HotelQuickly/WeAreHiring/README.md

 **Package 2-for-1** - if you have a wife who's a developer, we'll hire you both and will pay for one ;-)

-**Friday pizza** - we're buying pizza for everyone on Friday.
+**Pizza Friday** - we're buying pizza for everyone on Friday.
 Happy hour!

 **Monthly party** - we're organizing parties every 2 weeks and will chip-in.